Fusion-Lightguns/Fusion-Light-Gun/DIY/README.md

-# This directory contains stuff if you need if you wanna DIY a Volt
+# This directory contains stuff if you need if you wanna DIY a Elite

 Click on a folder above for more info.